xhtml2pdf/xhtml2pdf/docs/source/reference/html.rst

    image has no baseline and is aligned by its bottom edge, which is what the specification synthesises. ``last baseline`` is drawn as ``flex-end``.
+-  A percentage ``gap`` resolves against the container's own content box in that gap's axis: ``column-gap`` against the width, ``row-gap`` against the height.
+A container that takes its content's height has no definite height to resolve against, and there a percentage ``row-gap`` is zero, as the specification says.
 -  ``align-content`` only acts when the container's ``height`` is a length, which is what makes its cross size definite; in a row without one it does nothing, as the specification says.